 8. Choose the right products

 Use hair products specifically designed for curly hair.
 Look for sulfate-free shampoos and conditioners that won't strip your hair of natural oils.
-Consider using leave-in conditioners or hair masks to keep your curls well-moisturized.
+Consider using leave-in conditioners or hair masks for curly hair to keep your curls well-moisturized.

 9. Do regular scalp massages